anthonykasza/scratch_pad/rules/README.md

 	- what about on end point addresses similar to how Intel items can be keyed on a string or an addr?
 - support patterns?
 	- this is most likely a rewrite, not an add-on
-- adjust how Intel::URLs are handled
-	- remove domains from URLs or
-	- create a new type of Intel::URL_PATH
 - moar robust set of WHERE locations in Intel framework